yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach-with-multiple-models.rst

 -  Table-top picking: the sole purpose of downsampling the scene is to speed up the detection time.
--  Bin picking: the Pick-it camera resolution drops exponentially with the distance to the camera.
+-  Bin picking: the Pickit camera resolution drops exponentially with the distance to the camera.
 Hence, the downsampling can be used to create a more uniform resolution over the whole depth range required for covering the bin.
 If the resolution is uniform, also the